paceholder/nodeeditor/README.md

 ### Purpose

-*NodeEditor* is conceived as a general-purpose Qt-based library aimed at graph-controlled data processind.
+**NodeEditor** is conceived as a general-purpose Qt-based library aimed at graph-controlled data processing.
 Nodes represent algorithms with certain inputs and outputs.
-Connections transfer data from the output (source) of the first node to the inputi (sink) of the second one.
+Connections transfer data from the output (source) of the first node to the input (sink) of the second one.

-*NodeEditor* is a model-driven framework.
+**NodeEditor** is a model-driven framework.
 A library client defines models and registers them in the data model registry.
 Further work is driven by notifications which are delivered to the user models.
 The notifications could be, for example, of several types: `DataConnected`, `DataDisconnected`, `InputDataUpdated` etc.

 The framework could be considered as a reactive programming tool.
-Each change in the source node is immediateli propagated through all the connections updating  the whole graph.
+Each change in the source node is immediately propagated through all the connections updating  the whole graph.

 ### Current state

-Currently library implemens the simplest GUI interaction between nodes.
+Currently library implements the simplest GUI interaction between nodes.
 It is possible to define a dummy model, register it and create nodes in the scene.
 No data transfer is yet possible.

 ### Roadmap